olavfosse/context/readme.md

 items based on a predicate `pred` such that the items for which `(pred x)` is true are forwarded as well as the `n` items trailing or leading `x`.

+As per v1.0, no.olavfosse/context is a stable library and will not introduce any breaking changes to the API.

 Specifically `pretext` forwards trailing context, `postext` forwards leading context and `context` forwards both trailing and leading context.